yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-review-etiquette.md

 - story
 ---

 _Code Review Etiquette_ is not discussed with a quarter of the level of scrutiny that _code_ is within the engineering community.
-Code Review Etiquette affects learning, code quality, relationships, and self confidence.
+Code Review Etiquette affects learning, code quality, relationships, and self-confidence.
 Code is logical in nature.
-It is easy to pin point code that is incorrect or could be improved.
+It is easy to pinpoint code that is incorrect or could be improved.
 The human condition when looking at and discussing logical things (like code) can disregard feelings of other people.
-This causes feelings get hurt and lose of focus on learning and collaboration.
+This causes feelings get hurt and loss of focus on learning and collaboration.
 This post boils down general feelings mixed with suggestions to improve **Code Review Etiquette**.

 <figure>
   <a href="https://www.mindpodnetwork.com/albert-einstein-rabindranath-tagore-discuss-music/">
     <img src="https://yowainwright.imgix.net/code-review-etiquette/einstein-tagore.jpg" alt="Einstein and Tagore meet to discuss music" />
   </a>
-  <figcaption>Albert Einstein & Rabindranath Tagare discussing music, July 4th, 1930.
+  <figcaption>Albert Einstein and Rabindranath Tagare discussing music, July 4th, 1930.
 Image from <a href="https://www.mindpodnetwork.com/">Mind Pod Network</a>.</figcaption>
 </figure>
 </a>